fastify/fastify-auth/README.md

 })
 ```

-The difference between the two approaches is that if you use the `beforeHandler` the authentication will run just for the selected route, while if you use the `preHandler` hook the authentication will run for all the routes declared inside the current plugin (and its sons).
+The difference between the two approaches is that if you use the `preHandler` the authentication will run just for the selected route, while if you use the `preHandler` hook the authentication will run for all the routes declared inside the current plugin (and its sons).

 ## Acknowledgements